fgl27/SmartTwitchTV/README.md

 - Translate all string to yours language
 - Delete from the file any string that when translated has no difference to the original EN_US String
-- Remove from the file any string that wasn't translated and add it to a separated file name it `untranslated_js.txt` for `app/languages/en_US.js` and `untranslated_xml.txt` for `apk/app/src/main/res/values/strings.xml` make sure you inform why you didn't translate it of those.
+- Remove from the file any string that wasn't translated and add it to a separated file name it `untranslated_js.txt` for `app/languages/en_US.js` and `untranslated_xml.txt` for `apk/app/src/main/res/values/strings.xml` make sure you inform why you didn't translate in case is a issue that needed to be resolved.
 - The files `untranslated_*.txt` are a way so in the future is easier to know with string need to be updates, as when changes are made to the original strings I may remove them from the translation so the translator know that they need a update, also new string created after the translation will be added to `untranslated_*.txt`

 ### Testing [app/languages/en_US.js](https://github.com/fgl27/SmartTwitchTV/blob/master/app/languages/en_US.js)